wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

   and implement it in the way best fitted to their particular needs.

 #### Variant hash

-- Originally, the SHAKE-128 algorithm was used, as it permitted choosing an arbitrary hash length.
-However, it was pointed out that the same result can be achieved by using a more common hash algorithm, and truncating it.

 - The initial implementation lacked separation between serialized variant properties.
 As a result, different combinations of properties could have yielded the same hash value (`a :: b :: c` + `de :: f :: g` = `a :: b :: cd` +